Economic Justice Roadshow

 For the final event of the summer, First Minister of Wales Mark Drakeford joined us in Cardiff, and set out his aim to build an economy where fairness, equality and justice are hard-wired into decisions through social partnership, collective bargaining and public investment that creates shared value.
 IPPR Director Tom Kibasi chaired the panel with leading speakers representing groups from across the Welsh economy, including National Black History Coordinator Uzo Iwobi OBE who highlighted the economic opportunities to be gained from integrating BAME communities into the labour market.

-Later this year, you can join us for similar events in the South West, Scotland, the South East and Northern Ireland.
+You can join us for similar events in 2020 in Scotland, the South East and Northern Ireland.
 If you would like to recommend a venue, speaker or group to be involved, then get in touch with Jacana Bresson at [email protected].

 This series of events is generously supported by the Friends Provident Foundation.